Krylov methods#

 hermitian (bool) – Assume that

-fis a hermitian operator, in which case Lanczos iterations are used.
+fis a Hermitian operator, in which case Lanczos iterations are used.
 Otherwise Arnoldi iterations are used to span the Krylov space.normalize (bool) – Whether to normalize the result to unity using 2-norm.

 return_info (bool) – if